-- Unrestricted net assets Represents assets, other than beneficial interests in trusts held by others, in excess of liabilities.
-The trust document under which the Foundation was formed, as well as its bylaws, does not specify a restriction on the amount of grants and contributions that may be paid out of income or principal. - Temporarily restricted net assets Represents assets held by others in trust.
+- Net assets without donor restrictions Represents assets, other than beneficial interests in trusts held by others, in excess of liabilities.
+The trust document under which the Foundation was formed, as well as its bylaws, does not specify a restriction on the amount of grants and contributions that may be paid out of income or principal. - Net assets with donor restrictions Represents assets held by others in trust.
 The restrictions expire by passage of time and by the receipt of distributions from the trustee.